Mistake: Thiem Regret Over Djokovics Adria Tour - UrduPoint

 World number one Djokovic, Grigor Dimitrov, Borna Coric and Viktor Troicki all tested positive to COVID-19 after an event where players embraced across the net, played basketball and went to a nightclub.

-Thiem, who left for an exhibition tournament in his native France after Belgrade, says he has tested negative five times since leaving the Balkans.
+Thiem, who left for an exhibition tournament in France after Belgrade, says he has tested negative five times since leaving the Balkans.

 Djokovic, 33, has come in for heavy criticism over the debacle, saying on Tuesday that he was "so deeply sorry" that the tournament "caused harm".
 His wife Jelena has also tested positive.